emicklei/melrose-docs/content/tutorial/basic/05-playing.md

 ## play a musical object

 There are several ways to start listening to your musical object.
-Note that the editor plugin has keyboard shortcuts to play musical objects instead of using functions such as `play`, `begin` and `end`.
+Note that the editor plugin has keyboard shortcuts to play musical objects instead of using functions such as `play` and `stop`.
 ### play

 ```javascript